shirazlinux/free-software-philosophy/content/learn/copyleft.md

 encourage the proliferation of free software and protect free software from being incorporated into non-free works.
-This works by giving you not only the *right* to share your improvements, but the *obligation* to share your improvements under some conditions.
+This works by giving you not only the *right* to share your improvements, but the *obligation* to share your improvements under the same conditions when the software is distributed.
 It is very important to understand these obligations when re-using copyleft software in your own work.

 {{< tip >}}
 **Terminology note**: